A New Confidence Interval for Odds Ratio

 {\bf Abstract} We consider the problem of interval estimation of the odds ratio.
-An asymptotic confidence interval is widely applied in medical research.
+An asymptotic confidence interval is widely applied in practise: economic, medical, sociological etc. research.
 Unfortunately that confidence interval has a poor coverage probability: it is significantly smaller than the nominal confidence level.
 In this paper a new confidence interval is proposed.
-The construction needs only information on sample sizes and sample odds ratio.
+For the construction only information on sample sizes and sample odds ratio is sufficient.
 The coverage probability of the proposed confidence interval is at least the nominal confidence level.

 {\bf Keywords} confidence interval, odds ratio

 {\bf AMS Subject Classification} Primary 62F25; Secondary 62P10, 62P20

 {\bf 1.
 Introduction}